perryrh0dan/tmpo/readme.md

 ## Install

 1. Download the latest release for your platform.
-2. Copy the binary to your /bin folder point the path variable to it.
+2. Copy the binary to your `/bin` folder or point the path variable to it.

 ## Usage